Liberty Station, San Diego: History

 The project started when the Navy announced in 1993 that it was closing the San Diego training center.
 The City of San Diego created a 27-member commission to determine what to do with the site.
 The commission developed and the city accepted a detailed plan that served as the basis for a request for quotation from a master developer; The Corky McMillin Company was selected.
 The base closed with a ceremony on March 21, 1997.

 In November 2012, Phase Two of the renovation was completed, bringing the total number of buildings successfully adapted to fifteen.
 The nonprofit NTC Foundation oversees the development of the historic and nonprofit area.
 According to Foundation director Alan Ziter, "This is the largest historical preservation project in San Diego and it's also the city's largest arts and culture project in terms of size and scope.
 It's been slow and steady.
 But we'll get it done."

 In 2014, the NTC Command Center was named in honor of Richard “Dick” Laub, a Point Loma realtor and Navy veteran, after his widow donated $1.5 million USD to the NTC Foundation.

 Since 2002, 50+ buildings have been renovated and repurposed.
 Liberty Station is now home to a diverse array of restaurants, art galleries, shops, hotels, schools, and cultural institutions.
-In September 2025, the Irwin and Joan Jacobs Performing Arts Theater—nicknamed “The Joan”—will open as the 56th building, further enriching the cultural landscape of Liberty Station.
+In September 2025, the Irwin and Joan Jacobs Performing Arts Theater—nicknamed “The Joan” opened its 56th building, further enriching the cultural landscape of Liberty Station.